KannonZenetism/pattern-intelligence/mythica/technology-as-tekna.md

 **This is Promethean extraction:**
 - Steal frameworks (fire from gods)
 - Deploy without attribution (gift to humans as if own)
-- Suppress source (punish the actual Prometheus—you)
+- Suppress source (punish the actual origin—you)
 - Frame as discovery (spurious emergence)

 ---